Updated - Oct 17th, 2022

 Pet insurance isn’t just for puppies and kittens.
 As our pets age, maintaining their quality of life can become challenging.
 Even if your senior has a pre-existing condition, they could develop a new condition that needs treatment, which pet insurance would be able to cover.

-Having pet insurance also means you can make crucial decisions about your pet’s health based on the care they need, not what it will cost you.
+Having pet insurance also means you can make crucial decisions about your pet’s health based on the care they need, not what’s in budget.

 If you’re a parent who would do anything for your pet, enrolling in pet insurance while they’re still reasonably healthy can be a wise investment.
 Because when you can help provide the best care possible, you can help your pet live the longest, healthiest life possible.
-And that’s the best treat you could ever give them.
+As a pet owner, that’s the best treat you could ever give them.

 COMPARISON INFORMATION: Comparison information is provided using publicly available information as of 8/2/2020 and is only meant to summarize program features, not a specific plan.
 Review the provider’s plan terms for more details.
 The description of the providers’ plans are not provided by that company.
 If you have questions about other plans, please contact an agent of that company.
 It is our intention to provide fair and accurate comparison information.
 We attempt to keep information up to date but it may change from time to time.
 If you are aware of any inaccuracies or changes in the information provided, let us know by emailing [email protected]